priyanka-maz/Weather360/README.md

 This is a weather app which addresses the need for a fast and easy to manage article system, while providing a focus on weather and climate information.

-It uses Azure Virtual Machine, Azure Text-To-Speech, Java Servlet, JDBC, Tomcat, MySQL, JSP.
+- It uses the following Azure Services: **Azure Virtual Machine**, **Azure Text-To-Speech**.
+- The backend is coded using Java Servlet, Tomcat Server, JDBC db connection, MySQL database, JSP for frontend.

 # Setup on Azure